Embedding Arithmetic of Multimodal Queries for Image Retrieval: The SIMAT database

 \subsection{Requirements}

-To evaluate text-driven image transformation, we first need a list of images with some transformation queries (e.g. a man sleeping on the beach, with the query \transfo{man}{woman}).
-We want simple images (so that the query is unambiguous) and relevant transformation queries.\footnote{e.g we do not want to change “man” into “mountain” as the transformation is not very semantic, it would be a simple object change in an image.} Second, a database of images that we will use for the retrieval step.
-And finally, a criterion to decide, based on the retrieved image, if the transformation is successful or not.
+First, we need a list of images with some transformation queries (e.g. a man sleeping on the beach, with the query \transfo{man}{woman}).
+We want simple images (so that the query is unambiguous) and relevant transformation queries.
+Second, we need a database of images that we will use for the retrieval step.
+And finally, we need a criterion to decide, based on the retrieved image, if the transformation is successful or not.
 It is the case if only the element designated by the transformation query has changed, while keeping the rest of visual elements as similar as possible.

-\citet{vo2019let} try to solve these requirements with a dataset of $\approx$1,500 images from Google Image Search queries, dubbed SIC112, with each image annotated with a actor-action-environment triplet, such as \textit{(woman, walking, street)}, among a set of 112 possible triplets.
+Previous work \cite{vo2019let} has tried to solve these requirements with a dataset of $\approx$1,500 images from Google Image Search queries, dubbed SIC112, with each image annotated with a actor-action-environment triplet, such as \textit{(woman, walking, street)}, among a set of 112 possible triplets.
 Transformation queries then consist in changing either the subject, action or environment.
 This set of images is also used as a database for retrieval, which has two advantages: (i) transformation queries are always possible by design of the dataset, and (ii) the quality of the retrieved image is measured by checking if its annotation triplet was indeed the one expected by the transformation query.